YottaDB/YDBDoc/ProgGuide/extrout.rst

 .. parsed-literal::
    foo: void bar (I:gtm_float_t*, O:gtm_float_t*)

 There is one external call table for each package.
-The environment variable "GTMXC" must name the external call table file for the default package.
-External call table files for packages other than the default must be identified by environment variables of the form "GTMXC_name".
+The environment variable "ydb_xc" must name the external call table file for the default package.
+External call table files for packages other than the default must be identified by environment variables of the form "ydb_xc_name".

 The first of the external call tables is the location of the shareable library.
 The location can include environment variable names.

 Example:

 .. parsed-literal::
-   % echo $GTMXC_mathpak
+   % echo $ydb_xc_mathpak
    /user/joe/mathpak.xc
    % echo lib /usr/
    % cat mathpak.xc